cnoe-io/idpbuilder/README.md

 Idpbuilder supports specifying custom packages using the flag `--package-dir` flag.
 This flag expects a directory (local or remote) containing ArgoCD application files.
-In case of a remote directory, it must be a directory in a git repository, and the URL format must be a [kustommize remote URL format](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/remoteBuild.md).
+In case of a remote directory, it must be a directory in a git repository, and the URL format must be a [kustomize remote URL format](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/remoteBuild.md).

 Examples of using custom packages are available in the [example](./examples) directory.
 Let's take a look at [this example](examples/basic).
 This defines two custom package directories to deploy to the cluster.